 (1b) A local government may reject an application for a building licence under section 374 for the amendment, alteration, extension or enlargement of an existing building if the local government has reason to believe that there is something in the construction of the building which would give the local government grounds for issuing a notice under section 401(1).

-[(1ba) repealed]

 (1c) The local government may suspend dealing with the application pending the outcome of an application for a building approval certificate under section 374AA in respect of the building.

 (1d) A local government may require a person to whom a building licence for building work is issued under subsection (1) (after this subsection comes into operation) to give notice of the completion of the building work to the local government, within the time specified in the notice (which must not be less than 35 days after practical completion).